Westmoreland v. CBS: Trial

 A conservative public-interest law firm, Capital Legal Foundation, brought the suit on September 13, 1982, on Westmoreland's behalf, and its president, Dan Burt, served as Westmoreland's pro bono attorney.
 The suit was funded by grants from several conservative organizations, such as the Richard Mellon Scaife Foundation, the John M. Olin Foundation, and the Smith Richardson Foundation whose goals were to kill CBS Reports and turn back the 1964 New York Times v.
 Sullivan rule.
 CBS's defense was led by David Boies of the firm Cravath, Swaine & Moore.

+If Westmoreland had sued where he lived, in Charleston, South Carolina, the case would probably have been tried there, but he chose to go to the other side of the state and file his suit in the federal district court in Greenville, SC.
+CBS's attorneys pointed out that nobody in any way involved with the case lived anywhere near Greenville, and got the case transferred to New York.

 Westmoreland's case went to trial in October 1984.
 Westmoreland charged that the investigators asked biased and slanted questions, selectively edited interviews (for example, giving a two-minute excerpt of a 90-minute interview and portraying that selection as representative), and selectively chose persons to interview supportive of CBS's point of view.
 He also charged CBS with editing interview tapes dishonestly and taking statements out of context.
 Westmoreland charged CBS with reckless misstatements of evidence and contended these distortions indicated malice.
 The allegations about editing were not borne out by the evidence and the ultimate questions at trial became whether the allegations against Westmoreland were true and whether CBS was entitled to believe the high-ranking military officers who made those allegations in their interviews and stuck by them at trial.